US Supreme Court to hear Maine religious school tuition case

 Maine has successfully defended its rule through every step of the court process.
 Maine Attorney General Aaron Frey said in a statement that religious schools are excluded from the program “because the education they provide is not equivalent to” public education.

 “Parents are free to send their children to such schools if they choose, but not with public dollars.
-I am confident that the Supreme Court will recognize that that nothing in the Constitution requires Maine to include religious schools in its public education system,” Frey said.
+I am confident that the Supreme Court will recognize that nothing in the Constitution requires Maine to include religious schools in its public education system,” Frey said.

 The lawsuit was filed in the wake of a Supreme Court ruling that a Missouri program was wrong to deny a grant to a religious school for playground resurfacing.
 That ruling opened the door for more challenges to rules about religious schools and public funding.